Davsan88/guidesAndNotes/aws_practitioner.md

 The AWS Global Network is a highly available, low-latency global network infrastructure that interconnects AWS regions, AZs, and edge locations.

+### Points of Presence (PoP)

+Points of Presence (PoPs) are data centers used by AWS to deliver low-latency content to users globally, primarily through services like CloudFront and Route 53.